 Who is Generation Z?

 Generation Z (aka Gen Z, iGen, centennials, post-Millennials, or homeland generation), refers to the generation that was born between 1997-2012.
-This generation has been raised on the internet and social media, with some of the oldest finishing college by 2020 and entering the workforce.

 Gen Z Statistics

-- The most watched genres among Gen Z viewers are reported to be movies, animated series/cartoons dramas, and music-related content (Horowitz, 2024)
+- The most watched genres among Gen Z viewers are reported to be movies, animated series/cartoons, dramas, and music-related content.
+(Horowitz, 2024)

 - The typical Gen Z streamer now utilizes over six streaming services, a noticeable increase from the five used in 2020.
 (Horowitz, 2024)